 In September 2022, the Company entered into a Controlled Equity OfferingSM Sales Agreement (the Sales Agreement) with Cantor Fitzgerald & Co., as sales agent (Cantor Fitzgerald), pursuant to which it may issue and sell its common stock from time to time through an "at the market offering" (ATM) program under the Sales Agreement.
 The Company has no obligation to sell any shares of common stock under the Sales Agreement and may at any time suspend sales under the Sales Agreement.
 Cantor Fitzgerald will be entitled to compensation in an amount of 3% of the gross proceeds of any shares of common stock sold under the Sales Agreement.
-A maximum of \$20.0 million of shares of common stock may be sold under the Sales Agreement.
-The Company had not sold any shares of its common stock under the Sales Agreement as of March 31, 2023.
+In August 2023, the Company filed a prospectus supplement providing for the sale of up to \$75.0 million of shares of common stock under the Sales Agreement.
+The Company sold 1,422,250 shares of its common stock for gross proceeds of \$8.8 million during 2023.
+In March 2024, the Company filed a sales agreement prospectus providing for the sale of up to \$150.0 million of shares of common stock under the Sales Agreement (exclusive of shares sold previously).
+As of March 31, 2024, no shares of common stock had been sold pursuant to the most recent sales agreement prospectus.